 Note: At this stage you can still change you mind about saving the preset.
-When you press "Save" once more, the Save process will be aborted.
+When you press "Save" once more, the Save process will be aborted and the screen will flash the message "Save Cancelled".
 If you just want to save the changes you made to preset in the current location long press "save" to store your changes.
 The display will respond with "Preset saved"